nftmakerio/NMKR-Aptos-Samples/README.md

 ```

 ## Step 2: Upload one (or more) NFTs to the Project
-Notice the UID, because this is neccessary to upload the NFT into the project.
+Notice the UID, because this is necessary to upload the NFT into the project.
 If you want to have different metadata, you can have a look into the samples for traits and fixed fields in the metadata.

 Now you can add some NFTs to your project with the following call: